-You may continue to edit an LOI after it has been submitted, up until the submission deadline: April 14, 2017.
-Please note, the application portal closes at 11:59pm on that date.
+You may continue to edit an LOI after it has been submitted, up until the submission deadline in April.
+Please note, the application portal closes at 11:59pm on the date of the deadline.

-When should I apply for a commission in theater, dance, traditional arts, or film and media?
+When should I apply for a commission in dance, traditional arts, or film and media?

-This year’s commissions will be awarded in music composition, and we are only accepting applications now.
+The 2018 commissions will be awarded in theater, spoken word, and musical theater, and only applications for projects in those disciplines will be accepted in 2018.
 Organizations may apply for other disciplines in the years we award those commissions:

 2019: Dance and Multi-discipline Performance Art